| VFA Poet's Corner the language of imagination

 honor the Goddess

-* once upon a time
+* once upon a timeon the full moon

 i made my way